karan7798z/COVID-19-Real-time-Dashboard/README.md

 This Dashboard is created using Tableau Public, and the dataset used is provided by John Hopkins University.

-The project was implemented in 3 phases -
+A Data Pipeline is created in Python for extraction, transformation and loading of the data into Google Sheets, from where the data is fed to our Tableau Dashboard.
+The steps in which the entire pipeline is executed is as follows -

 1. Data Acquisition from Github
-2. Data Transformation in Python
+2. Data Transformation
 3. Data Loading in Google Sheets using Google Sheets API
-3. Data Visualization in Tableau Public, using real time data from Google Sheets
+3. Data Visualization in Tableau Public using on demand, real time data from Google Sheets

+The entire pipeline code can be viewed in the Python script - covid.py

 ## Data Acquisition from Github
+The function - extract_data_from_url() is called in the etl() initiation function, to extract data from the provided URL.

 Data is acquired from [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).

-The file - covid.py contains the code to scrape the csv files from this URL.

-The 2 csv files downloaded from this source, are stored in 2 separate dataframes.
+All csv files downloaded from this source, are stored in separate dataframes.

-Reason why I have downloaded 2 different csv's is because the first csv contains the Country and State-wise distribution of cases for all major countries, except for the United States, and the second csv contains the state-wise as well as the province-wise distribution of cases for the US.
+A total of 5 files are downloaded from this source - One for Confirmed Global Cases, one for Recovered Global Cases, one for global death cases, one for confirmed cases of USA (county-wise) and another for death cases of USA (county-wise).

 ## Data Transformation in Python
-Initially, the unused columns are removed from the usa_county_wise.csv, and then the columns are grouped on Country, State and Date, to get the state-wise case count of confirmed and death cases for US.

-To create a combined source for state-wise cases for as many countries for which data is available, I have merged the first dataframe (containing data from the csv - covid_19_clean_complete.csv), and the new grouped dataframe for US States.

-Thus now, our 2 final dataframes are ready -
-1. Dataframe containing original file data from - covid_19_clean_complete.csv
-2. Dataframe containing merged values from USA State Grouped, and covid_19_clean_complete.csv
+After extracting data from the respective csv's into disparate dataframes, the transform_dataframes_global() and transform_dataframes_usa() functions are called to transform the extracted data, so that it is ready to be fed to our dashboard.

+The function - transform_dataframes_global() merges the 3 csv's for Confirmed, Recovered and Death cases into one after necessary modification.
+The function - transform_dataframes_usa() merges data for USA and other countries for which state-level data is available, to create a new aggregated dataframe containing state-wise distribution of cases for available countries.

 ## Data Loading in Google Sheets using Google Sheets API
 Since Tableau has an option of loading datasets from a Google Sheets Data Source, and allows for real time data refresh using this source, I have uploaded the transformed data to Google Sheets from Python, using the `pygsheets` library and Google Sheets API.